Computation of CSRS and FERS Benefits

 There is no annuity limit under FERS.

 FERS 'MRA+10' Reduced Benefit—FERS-covered workers (but not CSRS-covered workers) also may retire with an immediate annuity when they reach their minimum retirement age (MRA—see table) and have accumulated at least 10 years of creditable service.
-However, this “MRA+10” retirement option also imposes a 5 percent annuity reduction for each year (5/12 percent per month) the worker is under age 62 at retirement (age 60 if the employee has at least 20 years of service).
+However, this “MRA+10” retirement option also imposes a 5 percent annuity reduction for each year (5/12 percent per month) the worker is under age 62 at retirement.

 Computing Annuities with FERS and CSRS Components

-Employees who had five or more years of service when they transferred to FERS during one of the open seasons in which that was allowed or who left government, later returned, and elected to be covered by FERS will have both CSRS and FERS components to their annuities.
-The CSRS component will be computed using the CSRS general formula.
+Employees who had five or more years of service under CSRS when they transferred to FERS during one of the open seasons in which that was allowed or who left government, later returned, and elected to be covered by FERS, will have both CSRS and FERS components to their annuities.
 These employees can calculate their basic annuity by computing their CSRS annuity component and adding this figure to their FERS annuity component.

 Example: Individual who is age 60 with a $66,000 high-3 salary, and has 25 years applied to CSRS component and five years applied to FERS component.